The Band 1969 Album

 The concert was collated into a movie by director Martin Scorcese, who interspersed the live footage with interviews with The Band, and with soundstage performances captured after the live gig.
 The interviews are fascinating, showing a schism between Robertson (who’d become close to Scorcese) and the rest of The Band.

 The film opens with Band hits like ‘Up on Cripple Creek’ and ‘Don’t Do It’ (actually the last song of the concert), before the guest stars begin.
 There’s a long and illustrious list – Ronnie Hawkins of ‘Who Do You Love?’, Dr John on ‘Such A Night’, and an unlikely Neil Diamond on ‘Dry Your Eyes’.
 Joni Mitchell provides off-stage harmonies for Neil Young’s ‘Helpless’, before playing ‘Helpless’.
 Muddy Waters plays a dramatic ‘Mannish Boy’ before a clearly inebriated Van Morrison performs high kicks.
 Mavis Staples and Emmylou Harris guest on songs recorded on the soundstage after the main gig.
-Bob Dylan is the big drawcard, Eric Clapton trades licks with Robertson, while Ringo Starr and Ronnie Wood also guest.
+Bob Dylan is the big drawcard, Eric Clapton trades licks with Robertson, while Ringo Starr and Ronnie Wood also appear.

-In some ways 1976 is the end of an era for many involved – The Band themselves arguably never made another great record after The Last Waltz, Neil Diamond was about to lurch into adult contemporary, while Joni Mitchell was at the end of her golden run of records.
+In some ways 1976 is the end of an era for many involved.
+The Band themselves arguably never made another great record after The Last Waltz, Neil Diamond was about to lurch into adult contemporary, while Joni Mitchell was at the end of her golden run of records.
 Hedonism is present, most notably the cocaine booger that had to be edited out of Neil Young’s nose.
 And The Band sound tired, worn down by infighting.
 But despite the world-weary atmosphere, the music’s consistently great.

 Jericho